coxas/mpcs52553-final/README.md

 Files are in the final project folder.
 Not sure why there is an extra folder layer.

-Testing:
-Here are test accounts that have been created and are in the database.
-1) email: zodiac_killer@tedcruz.com
-   password: tedcruz
-2) email: orangeboi69@trump.com
-   password: orangeboi
-3) email: hillary@butheremails.com
-   password: hillary

 User Stories (also available at /help):

 Home Page: